sanchi-lg/mern-emazon-A-complete-shopper-website/README.md

-## emazon-A complete shopper website
+## emazon -A complete and responsive shopper website
 ###### (*using mern stack*)